 where A is the abundance of mRNA for the gene in the given sample.
-N is then the normalization factor that corrects all systematic errors and error summarizes the random error.
+N is the normalization factor that corrects all systematic errors and error summarizes the random error.
 The objective of the normalization process is to make I a reliable estimator of A. For that it is essential to estimate N and error.
-According to [7] and [8], there are four main sources of variation in microarray data.
+According to Kerr and Churchill (2001) and Kerr et al. (2000), there are four main sources of variation in microarray data.
 Some of them introduce non-biological variability (contributing to N and error) and should be removed in order to understand the real biological variation.
 The four main sources of variation are:

 - Dye effect.
 The different incorporation properties of the dyes and their different physical characteristics make this the most important source of systematic error in two-color microarrays. - Array effect.
 The difference in the overall intensity across different arrays can be due to real biological variation from one condition to another or just to some experimental noise. - Gene effect.
 The different expression level of a particular gene in a particular array can be due to the biological variability of the gene or to some noise. - Sample effect.
 If the overall intensity of the hybridized samples is different, it can be due to some experimental error or to real biological activity.
-This factor will be important in the choice of the within array normalization method.

-Besides these four factors it must be also considered:
+Besides these four factors the background effect must be also considered.

-• Background effect.
 Some part of the probe will attach to the slide even when there is not spotted material, contributing to the foreground intensity.
-However, it has not been yet provided a reliable estimator for the background intensity.
+Some efforts are being done to provide a reliable estimator for the background intensity, as shown in Kooperberg, Fazzio, J.J., and Tsukiyama (2002).

-The increasing number of methods described to correct all the systematic and random bias mostly summarized in the four effects previously described (see [13]) may lead to confusion in the analysis of microarray data.
+The increasing number of methods described to correct all the systematic and random bias mostly summarized in the four effects previously described (see Yang, Dudoit, Lin, Peng, Ngai, and Speed (2002)) may lead to confusion in the analysis of microarray data.
 Which method should I use?
 Should I use all of them?
 These are typical questions when facing the normalization of a data set.
-With the aim of helping to answer these questions, we implemented an interface in MATLAB[©] (Mathworks Inc.)
+With the aim of helping to answer these questions, we implemented an interface in MATLAB© (Mathworks Inc.)

-A normalization interface implemented in MATLAB[©]
+3 A normalization interface implemented in MAT-LAB©

 We chose MATLAB to analyze the data from our microarray experiments due, among other reasons, to the variety of representation features that this software provides.
 However, MATLAB has many limitations in terms of memory and speed and many important statistical tests are not implemented in its library.
 For example, it is limited in the functions for multivariate analysis of variance, which is becoming an increasingly important tool for the normalization and analysis of microarray data.
 For all those purposes, programs based on R, such as Bioconductor, or functions written in Java or C++ can be more appropriated.
-In this direction, the Jackson Laboratory [2] has implemented a number of functions in MATLAB with C++ core functions, improving the efficiency of functions such as LOWESS [3] and implementing factorial designs that were not written as default MATLAB functions.
-Some ideas about the implementation of GUI interfaces in R has been presented in [12].
+In this direction, the Jackson Laboratory Churchill (2002) has implemented a number of functions in MATLAB with C++ core functions, improving the efficiency of functions such as LOWESS by Cleveland (1979) and implementing factorial designs that were not written as default MATLAB functions.
+Some ideas about the implementation of GUI interfaces in R has been presented in Unwin (2001).